-- Implementation of results from research on experimental fishing gears so as to benefit from new technologies for sustainable fisheries - Mariculture infrastructure development to reduce effort on capture fisheries especially near shore, through provision of alternative livelihood subprojects - Capacity building under NAMARET for skills transfer and investment in Mariculture sub-projects - Direct benefit from legal frameworks developed under component 1 to create an enabling environment for operations - Enable community groups in the 5 counties to improve their socioeconomic status through increased interventions with collaborative networks of participating counties and strategic partners - Enable community groups and individuals to address their development priorities in an environmentally sustainable, socially sound and culturally acceptable manner - Strengthen the county-level systems and governance to support development of the communities within the project area - Enhance cooperation and coordination of efforts by national and participating counties and non-governmental support agencies, including community groups - Capacity build communities to enable them to manage and sustain investments - Implement appropriate demand -driven community-led development interventions, enabling communities address complex problems of vulnerability, to move beyond survival and subsistence - Adopt a market-to-production approach to productive interventions to address the problem of price fluctuation through strategic partnership engagement

-The strategy is elaborated in the description of the two sub-components below.
-The pertinent project design feature is the household unit.
-This will determine which CIG or CBO members will be targeted by the project for community-led demand-driven investments within a coastal sub-county.
-In the communities, CIGs and CBOs, households (within CIGs) will be identified during the PICD process.
-This will be based on the location of the household in the sub-county, complimentary livelihood options and other relevant socio-economic and aquaculture or agro-ecological indicators.
+- Implementation of results from research on experimental fishing gears so as to benefit from new technologies for sustainable fisheries - Mariculture infrastructure development to reduce effort on capture fisheries especially near shore, through provision of alternative livelihood subprojects - Capacity building under NAMARET for skills transfer and investment in Mariculture sub-projects - Direct benefit from legal frameworks developed under component 1 to create an enabling environment for operations - Enable community groups in the 5 counties to improve their socioeconomic status through increased interventions with collaborative networks of participating counties and strategic partners - Enable community groups and individuals to address their development priorities in an environmentally sustainable, socially sound and culturally acceptable manner - Strengthen the county-level systems and governance to support development of the communities within the project area - The county MCS unit will enforce compliance on use of the offshore fishing boats procured by the project to ensure sustainability of the nearshore fisheries. - Enhance cooperation and coordination of efforts by national and participating counties and non-governmental support agencies, including community groups - Capacity build communities to enable them to manage and sustain investments - Implement appropriate demand -driven community-led development interventions, enabling communities address complex problems of vulnerability, to move beyond survival and subsistence - Adopt a market-to-production approach to productive interventions to address the problem of price fluctuation through strategic partnership engagement households (within CIGs) will be identified during the PICD process.
+This will be based on the location of the household in the sub-county, complimentary livelihood options and other relevant socio-economic and aquaculture or agro- ecological indicators.
 All the eligible groups or individuals in each community will have an equal chance of being selected for community sub-projects.
 An estimate of twenty thousand (20,000) households will receive support through group approach as either CIG or CBO members.
 The demand-driven process will give rise to three categories of sub-projects as follows:

+The strategy is elaborated in the description of the two sub-components below.
+The pertinent project design feature is the household unit.
+This will determine which CIG or CBO members will be targeted by the project for community-led demand-driven investments within a coastal sub- county.
+In the communities, CIGs and CBOs,